digital-societies-institute/digital-societies-institute/index.md

 is a **think tank*** that explores the **'Digital City'** concept for social interaction in modern communities, based on **participatory and rewarding frameworks**.

-You are invited to join!
+You are invited to join us!